paterit/django-microservice-template/docs/source/for_developers.rst

     make start

-Changes in web are dynamically reloaded after each change in code.
+Changes in web and SBE tests are dynamically reloaded after each change in code.
 To reload https container run::

    make reload-https